nenebird16/BVBontology/docs/schema/relationships/cross-role-relationships.md

 This document defines the relationships that connect different user roles in the BeachBook knowledge graph.

-## REQUESTED_FEEDBACK_FROM (Player→Coach)
+## REQUESTED_FEEDBACK_FROM (Person:Athlete→Person:Coach)

-A player explicitly asking for input on specific skills or performance.
+An athlete explicitly asking for input on specific skills or performance.

 **Properties:**
 - `timestamp`: When the request was made